 Jessica Valenti, the noted feminist writer, was curious about e-bikes.
 So, as one does, she posted a question about them to Twitter.
 Thus began her path to radicalization.
 After buying an e-bike of her own, she quickly found how life-changing it was — a not uncommon feeling among the converted.
 A lifelong New Yorkers, Jessica found that riding an e-bike changed her perspective on the city and offered her new insight on being a woman in public space.
 In this spirited and far-reaching conversation, Jessica talks about e-bikes as vehicles of feminist empowerment, means of escaping harassment and good plain fun.
 Plus, we dig into history and discuss the similarities between the “resting bitch face” of today and the “bicycle face” of the late 1800s.

 ***This episode was sponsored in part by our friends at Cleverhood.
-For 20% off of stylish, functional rain gear designed specifically for walking and biking enter coupon code WARONCARS at checkout.***
+For 20% off of stylish, functional rain gear designed specifically for walking and cycling, enter coupon code BANCARS at checkout now through November 1st.***

->

-> Support The War on Cars on Patreon and get cool stickers, access to exclusive bonus content and more.
+Support The War on Cars on Patreon and get cool stickers, access to exclusive bonus content and more.

->

-> This episode was produced, recorded and edited by Doug Gordon.
-Music is by Stationary Sign and National Anthem Worx, courtesy of Epidemic Sound.
-The War on Cars theme is by Nathaniel Goodyear.
+This episode was edited by Ali Lemer and engineered by Josh Wilcox at the Brooklyn Podcasting Studio.
+Our music is by Nathaniel Goodyear.
 Our logo is by Dani Finkel of Crucial D.